MoTTTT/QApps/README.md

 ### Architecture decisions

-- MVP: Use Ubuntu, not download.docker.com for containerd apt repo, no installation of docker tools on servers (need a dev client with tools)
+- MVP: Use Ubuntu, not download.docker.com for containerd apt repo, no installation of build tools on servers (need a dev client with build tools)
 - MVP: Single node stacked k8s control plane on bukit.
 (Note: Set ```--control-plane-endpoint bukit``` on kubeadm init)
 - MVP: Single worker node on james
 - MVP: Kubectl on dolmen.
 Including from Internet.